jxu510/my_final_project/README.md

 # Haiti

 This is my final project on Haiti.
+I‘m going to introduce the estimation methods to predict population, as well as some distribution of infrastructures in Haiti (or 2 specific adm2s, which is Jacmel and Bainet).

 ## Administrative Subdivisions of Haiti

 ![](details3.0.png)

 Haiti is divided administratively into 10 departments: Artibonite, Centre, Grand'Anse, Nippes, Nord, Nord-Est, Nord-Ouest, Ouest, Sud-Est and Sud.
-The country is further subdivied into 42 arrondissements (a specific level of administrative division in Haiti), including Port-au-Prince, Jacmel, Bainet, etc.
+The country is further subdivided into 42 arrondissements (a specific level of administrative division in Haiti), including Port-au-Prince, Jacmel, Bainet, etc.

 The region that I picked is West (Detail A), also known as "Ouest" and North-East (Detail B).
 Unlike its name indicates, the west department is located in the east part of Haiti.
 This department includes the capital of Haiti, Port-au-Prince, and thus, is the most populated area among the country due to the relatively developed economy.
-Like the name tells, the North-East department is located in the northeastern of Haiti, which is a historic site of colonial plantations and a main place for the cultivation of chestnuts.
+As the name tells, the North-East department is located in the northeastern of Haiti, which is a historic site of colonial plantations and the main place for the cultivation of chestnuts.

 ## Population of Haiti's Countries

 ![](Haiti.png)

-According to the bar chart on the left, there's no big difference in the population except for Ouest and L'Artibonite, which accounts for more than 55 percent of population in Haiti, showing the particular area of concentrated population.
+According to the bar chart on the left, there's no big difference in the population except for Ouest and L'Artibonite, which accounts for more than 55 percent of the population in Haiti, showing the particular area of concentrated population.

 ## Population of Haiti's Districts

 ![](Haiti_pop19_adm2.png)

 According to the population plot above, the most obvious red part is where Haiti's capital Port-au-Prince is located in.
-Meanwhile, due to the impact of this subdivision, the nearby cities are also having a relatively densed population, compared to other parts.
-Except for this specific area, population is kind of evenly distributed among the country cause there's no particular difference in color, as shown on the plot.
+Meanwhile, due to the impact of this subdivision, the nearby cities are also having a relatively dense population, compared to other parts.
+Except for this specific area, the population is kind of evenly distributed among the country cause there's no particular difference in color, as shown on the plot.

 ## Population of Haiti_3D plot

 ![](Haiti_3D.gif)

-The three-dimentional plot presents the population among the country in a more visible way.
+The three-dimensional plot presents the population among the country in a more visible way.
 From the plot, we can infer that except for West and the department around it, the population is mostly distributed in an even way.

 ## Histograms with different variables